 In the above high-level picture, we illustrate how the Awingu virtual appliance is set up in an existing network.

-- Note: Awingu can also be connected to RDS-based environments, to file shares and SaaS apps such as Office 365 and GSuite.
+Note: Awingu can also be connecting to RDS-based environments, to file shares and SaaS apps such as Office 365 and GSuite.
 In this blog post, we make an abstraction of this and focus solely on the remote desktop access.

 To enable the above use case, the only thing you will need: